Africa EENI Global Business School

 Bateba Phuwe (Lobi Art, Burkina Faso)

-More information: Business in Burkina Faso, at EENI Website.
+More information: Trade and Business in Burkina Faso, at EENI Global Business School Website.

-Trade and Business in Africa (French) EENI Global Business School Study a Master International Trade in Spanish EENI Global Business School Study, Master, Global Business, Foreign Trade, Portuguese EENI Global Business School
+Trade and Business in Africa (French) EENI Global Business School Business in Africa (Spanish) EENI Global Business School Business in Africa (Portuguese) EENI Global Business School